readdle/system7/README.md

 That's it.
 Bob is ready to go.
 He should have main-repo and PDFKit subrepo now.

-> In some rare cases `s7` might not be able to automatically init s7 in a repo after clone.
+> In some rare cases `s7` might not be able to automatically init System 7 in a repo after clone.
-> In such case you would have to run `s7 init` the first time you get a fresh clone of s7 repo.
+> In such case you would have to run `s7 init` the first time you get a fresh clone of System 7 repo.
 > `s7 init` must be run just once in the lifetime of the repository copy – it will install git hooks, and create some 'system' files.